mxagar/software_devops_ibm/08_Docker_Kubernetes/README.md

 It has 3 command types:

-1. Imperative commands: we can create/update/delete objects witha command, but we don't keep track/document the operation (so we lack of reproducibility if the entire command is not saved in a file), and they are limited.
+1. Imperative commands: we can create/update/delete objects with a command, but we don't keep track/document the operation (so we lack of reproducibility if the entire command is not saved in a file), and they are limited.

     kubectl run nginx --image nginx